11 James Cogan – Ethanol Europe

 If you would like to see the webinar presentation slides view here

-The IrBEA Bioenergy Webinar Series 2020 kicked off today, it was promising to see 65 participants registered for this event.
-Noel Gavigan and Eugene Hendrick had an information packed one hour talk on domestic and commercial renewable heating.
+Noel Gavigan and Eugene Hendrick had an information packed one hour presentation on domestic and commercial renewable heating.
 They discussed the differences between wood pellet and woodchip boilers and stoves.
 This was followed by discussing the choice of appliances and the need to move toward efficient low carbon options such as eco-design stoves.
 Wood fuel was discussed in detail and the need for the fuel to be certified through the WFQA Scheme which insures below 20% moisture content which both increases efficiency of heating but also minimises emissions to air for the consumer.
 Finally there was a discussion on industrial use for wood fuel.
 It was emphasised that wood chip and wood pellets offer the only viable solution for renewable supply of heat or steam.
 It is has in fact got the lowest carbon footprint for heat of all the fuel options and we now have the Support Scheme for Renewable Heat available for commercial projects which gives grants for a 15 year period.

 If you would like to see the webinar please view here